Prescription Drug Abuse

 What is prescription drug abuse?

-Prescription drug abuse means taking a prescription medication that is not prescribed for you, or taking it for reasons or in dosages other than as prescribed.
+Prescription drug abuse means taking a prescription medication that has not been prescribed for you, or taking it for reasons or in amounts other than your doctor has prescribed.

-Addiction of any substance is when the user begins seeking the substance compulsively and continues to use the substance even though there have been harmful effects to their lives, including problems with family, school, work or the legal system.
+Addiction of any substance is when the you continue to use the substance even though there have been harmful effects to your life, including problems with your family, school, work or the legal system.

 Common drugs of abuse

-According to the National Institute on Drug Abuse (NIDA), the commonly abused classes of prescription medications include opioids (intended for pain), central nervous system depressants (for anxiety as well as sleep disorders), and stimulants (prescribed for ADHD as well asnarcolepsy).
+According to the National Institute on Drug Abuse (NIDA), the most commonly abused prescription medications include opioids (intended for pain), central nervous system depressants (for anxiety as well as sleep disorders), and stimulants (prescribed for ADHD as well as narcolepsy).